cgolds2/Hunger_Games/README.md

 3. Edit them how you want
 4. Rename the world to "SurvivalGames" <-- MUST DO
 5. Run the python script with Python3

-(note: the start script is for Unix only, have not made a .bat script for Windows yet)
+note: the start script is for Unix only, have not made a .bat script for Windows yet.

+If you use windows, you need to manually start the jar